-Retail Plan
+Retail

-Benefit recipients receive a card to use at participating pharmacies.
+Benefit recipients receive an identification card to use at participating pharmacies.
 Retirees pay 20% of the cost for a preferred prescription drug and 35% for a non-preferred prescription drug.
-Retirees may receive up to a 34-day supply, or 100 units, whichever is less.
+Retirees may receive up to a 34-day supply.

-If a participant does not use a participating pharmacy, there is no reimbursement, except for nursing home confinements.
+If a benefit recipient does not use a participating pharmacy, there is no reimbursement, except for nursing home confinements.

-Mail-Order Plan
+Mail-Order

-Basic plan enrollees and dependents living in the continental U.S. can receive prescriptions by mail.
+Primary plan enrollees and dependents living in the continental U.S. can receive prescriptions by mail.
 Most prescriptions can be filled for up to a 90-day supply.
 Retirees pay a \$15 co-pay for a generic prescription drug, a \$45 co-pay for a brand-preferred prescription drug, and an \$80 co-pay for a brand-nonpreferred prescription drug.